Williams: Barbara Johns deserves a statue in the U.S. Capitol.

 Each state has two representatives that it honors in the National Statuary Hall Collection.
 During our moment of racial reckoning, some states are attempting to rectify the hall’s imbalance, replacing existing statues with new ones.
 Florida plans a likeness of educator and civil rights activist Mary McLeod Bethune; Arkansas, a statue of civil rights activist Daisy Bates.
 Virginia is considering a potential replacement for Lee.

-But it is the heroine of that Prince Edward lawsuit, Barbara Rose Johns, who particularly intrigues me as a replacement for Lee.
+But it is the heroine of that Prince Edward lawsuit, Barbara Rose Johns, who particularly intrigues me as a replacement.

 Support Local Journalism